toptechtips/toptechtips.github.io/_posts/2019-06-12-how-to-build-a-budget-pc-for-gaming-and-work.md

 There are a lot of Thermal paste brand to choose from, but a lot of them are more or less the same, so I'd recommend: [ARCTIC MX-4 Edition 2019](https://www.amazon.co.uk/ARCTIC-MX-4-2019-Performance-Durability/dp/B07L9BDY3T/)

+*[HTML]:
+<div id="parts-list"></div>
-#### Part's and Equipment list
+### Part's and Equipment list

-**AMD SUPER BUDGET GAMING BUILD ~ £293**<br>
+**AMD SUPER BUDGET GAMING BUILD ~ £282**<br>
 [Edit this build on pcpartpicker](https://uk.pcpartpicker.com/list/WzJwRJ)

 {: .box-warning}
-If you go for this build, I highly recommend spending a little bit extra to buy 16GB RAM instead of 8GB.
+If you decide you'd rather have 8GB RAM, I highly recommend spending a little bit extra to buy 16GB RAM (as said in the build).
 The performance increase is huge and very noticeable in GPU intensive games like Tom Clancy's Division 2, World War Z and Warframe.

 Type|Item|Price
 :----|:----|:----